mokagio/mokacoding/_posts/2014-03-28-upgrading-podfile.md

 I recently went through the process of upgrading a `Podfile` from a legacy codebase and bumped into an issue with a very simple solution, for those who understand how [CocoaPods](http://cocoapods.org) works under the hood.

+I made an example project to show the behaviour, check it out [here](https://github.com/mokagio/mokacoding-samples/tree/podfile-upgrade).

 The `Podfile` looked like this:

 ```ruby